dnordby/cli-jumpstart/README.md

   - `themeId` accepts a string: the theme ID as found in Shopify

 Once complete, the CLI will connect to the store and theme specified, pull in the latest code from that instance, and output success messages.
 If there is an error, these will be displayed instead.

+---

+## Troubleshooting
+If `shopsync connect [store] [themeId]` appears to hang, please ensure you are authenticated to Shopify in your terminal.
+To validate, you can try a command like `shopify theme pull`.
+If an error is thrown, you are not authenticated and the CLI will not surface commands to log in to Shopify.
+Please login before continuing.